Attractions, Activities, and Romantic Things to Do in Quebec City This Summer

 The Montmorency Falls are a must-see attraction just outside of Quebec City.
 Head to the top of the waterfall by the cable-car, cross the suspension bridge over the falls and enjoy a spectacular view of the area’s waterways and parkland.
 If you’re feeling fit, you can also climb to the top using the impressive staircase, or take a hike on the surrounding trails.
 You don’t have to go far from the city to be amazed by nature’s splendour!
 While you’re there, take a ride on the zipline and have a meal at the Manoir Montmorency to get the full experience.

-11. Have a drink on a terrace
+12. Have an apéro or enjoy a nice meal on a terrace

 Summer is short in Quebec, so you better make the most of it!
 Step outside at these places to get comfortable while enjoying the fresh air.

-• La Barberie – As soon as the sun is out, all the locals head over to the outdoor beer garden of La Barberie.
+- La Barberie – As soon as the sun is out, all the locals head over to the outdoor beer garden of La Barberie.
 Enjoy this space quietly on weekday afternoons while all the locals are at work or come to see this place bustling with life after 5pm.
 Order the carousel, a flight of 8 beer tastings, and introduce your tastebuds to the distinct flavours of Quebec City’s local craft beers.

-• Café du Monde – Come to this Parisian inspired bistro first and foremost for exceptional views of the St. Lawrence River.
+- Café du Monde – Come to this Parisian inspired bistro first and foremost for exceptional views of the St. Lawrence River.
 As you look out, enjoy eating beautifully prepared French classics and soaking in the friendly atmosphere.
 Get the most out of it with their fixed price menu, which starts under $30.

-• Le Cendrillon – This Limoilou spot is the perfect place for a 5 à 7 or even late night bites – the kitchen is open until midnight Thursday to Saturday, just like the fairytale it’s named after.
+- Le Cendrillon – This Limoilou spot is the perfect place for a 5 à 7 or even late night bites – the kitchen is open until midnight Thursday to Saturday, just like the fairytale it’s named after.
 Make sure you order their oysters, a couple other dishes to share amongst you, some wine and you’ll be set for the night.
 Their cozy and inviting space is full of locals any day of the week (except Monday).

 13. Soak-up some Quebec art and heritage